riverswb/portfolio/Portfolio.markdown

 updated my LinkedIn profile.
 I will continue to personalize these tools to help me further my career in software development.

+DTR from Head Count:
+DTR Memo
+Project:Head_Count
+Group Member Names: Jason Conrad & Brett Rivers

+Project Expectations: What does each group member hope to get out of this project?
+Goals and expectations:

+Jason - To get better at both TDD and use/understanding of git workflow get better at implementation

+Brett -  TDD implementation and github

+Schedule Expectations: When are we available to work together and individually?

+Jason - On days that I have to go back to Castle Rock preferably leave school before 9 otherwise if I am staying in Denver I can stay as late as needed.

+Brett - Living in Ft Collins prefers to work from home via slack, screener etc. Can’t stay at the school beyond 6 o'clock.

+Communication Expectations: How and often will we communicate?
+How do we keep lines of communication open?

+When we finish working on something posting an update up on our slack channel.
+Touch base verbally once a day just to keep on track and stay on the same page.

+Abilities Expectations: Technical strengths and areas for desired improvement:
+See Project Expectations

+Workload Expectations: What features do we each want to work on?

+Will Revisit after looking at the Spec
+Workflow Expectations: Git workflow/Tools/Code Review/Reviewing Pull Requests:

+anytime you create or remove a feature you should be pushing to Git. name the branch that you are working on with your initials and what it is that you are working on.

+Expectations for giving and receiving feedback: Feedback should be given in some form during each touchable.

+Agenda to discuss project launch:

+Spend time reading over and taking notes on the rubric and spec and then discuss what we see and what we have taken away as expectations.

+Ideas:
+ Will revisit when we discuss the specs

+Tools:
+Slack, Screenhero, google hangout etc.

 ## E: Feedback and Community Participation

 ### Giving Feedback